elixir-grpc/grpc-reflection/README.md

   end
   ```
   or both as desired.  `version` is the grpc reflection spec, which can be `v1` or `v1alpha`.  `services` is the services that will be exposed by that server by reflection.
 You can expose a service through both services if desired.
+  Instead of using an explicit list of services, you may alternatively use `{:all, MyApp.GrpcEndpoint}`, to include all services from an endpoint.
+This is a more succint alternative if you want to expose reflection for all services in your endpoint.
+On the other hand, you lose the fine-grained control of the ehaustive list.
-1. Add the reflection supervisor to your supervision tree to host the cached reflection state
+3. Add the reflection supervisor to your supervision tree to host the cached reflection state
 ```elixir
 children = [
   ...other children,
   GrpcReflection
 ]
 ```
-1. Add your servers to your grpc endpoint
+4. Add your servers to your grpc endpoint

 ## interacting with your reflection server